JonasV29/JonasV29/README.md

 # Hello 🤙

-My Name is Jonas Vitório, i'm from Brazil 🇧🇷 I'm a Computer Science.
-I'm interested in applications front-end, security, database, and artificial intelligence 👨‍💻.
+My Name is Jonas Vitório, i'm from Brazil.I'm a Computer Science.
+I'm interested in applications front-end, security, database, and artificial intelligence 👨‍💻 🇧🇷.

 **Here are some ideas to get you started: